metatube-community/jellyfin-plugin-metatube/README.md

 ## About

-Just Another Video Tube Plugin for Jellyfin/Emby.
+Metadata Tube Plugin for Jellyfin/Emby.

 ## Features